Professional Traders vs. Retail Traders – The Key Differences

 So, for this reason, retail traders tend to heavily lag the returns of the overall market.

-Technology also plays a critical role in modern trading, with advanced tools and real-time information being important for success.
+Technology also has a key role in modern trading, with advanced forms of analysis and real-time information being important for success.

 Retail traders, on the other hand, rely mostly on publicly available trading platforms, which may not offer the same level of functionality as those used by professionals.